Integral-Zone/Xinfin-TLC/README.md

 ### New Contract
 ---
-Creating Time Locked Contract is a 2 step process, which includes -
+Creating XDC Smart Lock is a 2 step process, which includes -

 - Creating a new Contract
 - Transferring the LINK token and initiating Alarm Job in Chainlink